Joel Villanueva

-Villanueva is also a basketball player currently playing for the Senate Defenders in the UNTV Cup.
-He also played for the Philippine national team and the University of Santo Tomas.
+Emmanuel Joel Jose Villanueva (/vIljɑːnuːwɛbɑː/, born August 2, 1975), nicknamed "Tesdaman", is a Filipino politician and pastor who has served as senator of the Philippines since 2016 as an independent politician.
+He previously held the position of Senate majority leader from 2022 to 2024 and again from July 2025 to September 2025.

+A son of evangelist and politician Eddie Villanueva, founder of Jesus Is Lord Church Worldwide, he is a graduate of the University of Santo Tomas.
+He initially dreamt of becoming a professional basketball player before starting his political career in the House of Representatives, representing CIBAC party-list from 2002 to 2010.
+Entering the chamber at the age of 26, he was the youngest member of the House when he assumed office.
+From 2010 to 2015, he served as the Director General of the Technical Education and Skills Development Authority (TESDA) from 2010 to 2015 in the administration of President Benigno Aquino III.

 Early life

 Joel Villanueva was born on August 2, 1975, in Bocaue, Bulacan.
 He is the second of four children of the Philippine Christian evangelist Eddie Villanueva and Adoracion "Dory" Jose-Villanueva.
 He attended the University of Santo Tomas where he graduated in 1996 with a Bachelor of Science in Commerce degree, with a Major in Economics.
-He attended Harvard University in the United States for a Master in Business Administration from 1996 to 1998.
+He attended Harvard Extension School in the United States for Special Studies in Business Administration from 1996 to 1998.